 Nowadays that is why a firefighter – a trumpeter plays the bugle call every day in four parts of the world, to celebrate the history from medieval times he interrupts and never completes the melody.

 The custom takes place on Easter Monday.
 One men dress up the old woman smeared with coal, soot or ash.
 The custom originates from pagan times – the rite to drive out winter.
 Legend has it that in the pagan temple near Krakow in Lednica a priestess guarded the fire whole year.
 Which, with the advent of spring, once a year she went to the surrounding villages in search of her new female successor, young women afraid her to be taken.
 Currently, Siuda Baba is a disguised man who goes home to home with a second person – a Gypsy man.

-The Krakow custom celebrated after Easter on the first Tuesday.
+There are various traditions in Krakow related to medieval.
+This custom is celebrated after Easter on the first Tuesday.
 Every year, it takes place on the Krakus Mound known as Rękawka [Sleeves].
 Mound was created when king Krak died, was made of earth which the peasants wore in their sleeves – hence the name Rękawka [Sleeves].
 This rite has been celebrated at least since the 17th century, which is preserved in old written records.
 When wealthy people at the top threw fruit, money, sweetness and other valuable things down.
 The poor people collected them at the foot of the Krak Mound.
 Historians, however, are of the opinion that custom can even be 1000 years old – this confirms archaeological excavations.

 Currently, this rite begins with lighting a fire, a staging of the battle of the Vistula tribe against the invaders.
 Finally, a staging of a medieval burial.
 Its a show related to medieval, and medieval professions and culture.